franck-romano/hinout/README.md

-# outbound-tracer
+# Hinout
-Trace any outbounding http request from your Node.js application
+Trace any inbounding an outbounding http request from your Node.js application